 New York does not have any state licensing requirements for HVAC technicians.

 There are several types of New York HVAC licenses to advance your career.

 The EPA license is required by the federal government for technicians handling units that contain refrigerant chemicals.
-Technicians who have the EPA Section 608 license make an average of $73,423 per year.
+Technicians who have the EPA Section 608 license make an average of

 The NATE certificate is an optional New York HVAC license.
 The NATE organization certifies a technician’s HVAC experience.
 The job can include basic residential installs and repairs and commercial and industrial projects.
 NATE technicians make about $15,000 more per year than unlicensed technicians.